enarx/outreachy/Kirtee/README.md

 ## Why WebAssembly?

-The question instead could have been why not webassembly!
+The question instead could have been why not webassembly!</br>
 WebAssembly (or Wasm) is a binary instruction format for a stack-based virtual machine.
 Wasm is designed as a portable target for compilation of high-level languages.
 All major browsers support Wasm.
 The benefits of WebAssembly include:
 - **Fast, efficient and portable:** WebAssembly code can be executed at near-native speed across different platforms.